SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

        $ sudo systemctl status metadataserver
        $ sudo systemctl status serverpicker
-       $ sudo systemctl status sqream1  #... etc
+       $ sudo systemctl status sqream1
-       $ sudo netstat -nltp   #to see that sqream is listening on ports
+       $ sudo netstat -nltp

+       #to see that sqream is listening on ports

    **NOTICE:** - Depending on the GPU package build optimization, it may take sqreamd 3 - 5 minutes to begin listening on its ports.
 To verify that sqreamd has begun listening, view the service logs located in the **/var/log/sqream** directory.